megumiteam/nginx-mobile-theme/readme.txt

 This plugin allows you to switch theme according to the User Agent on the Nginx reverse proxy.

-Nginx Mobile Theme requires following.
+Nginx Mobile Theme is requires as follows.

 * PHP 5.3 or later
 * WordPress 3.7 or later
 * [Nginx Cache Controller](http://wordpress.org/plugins/nginx-champuru/) 2.0.0 or later

-* You can flush cache automatically.
-It is requires [Nginx Cache Controller](http://wordpress.org/plugins/nginx-champuru/)
+* You can flush mobile's and pc's each caches automatically via [Nginx Cache Controller](http://wordpress.org/plugins/nginx-champuru/)
 * Allow you to switch theme according to the user-agent.
 * Allow you to customize multiple mobile device support via filter-hook.